Proton

 What is passwordless authentication?

-Passwordless authentication is a method to log in to your online account or app without using a password.
-There are a few ways to do this — like using a hardware key, or biometrics like a retina or fingerprint scan — but the easiest and most viable way for most people is to use passkeys.
+Passwordless authentication, as the name suggests, refers to methods of logging in to an online account or app without a password.
+There are a few ways to do this — like using a hardware key or biometrics like a retina or fingerprint scan — but the easiest and most viable way for most people is to use passkeys.

 The tech gets a little tricky, but the way passkeys work is that when you set one up with a service, a key is created.
 The service holds one part of it, and you hold the other.
 To gain access, you need to combine the two.
 This process of creating and combining the keys happens in the background, without you needing to do anything beyond giving permission to use the passkey.

-When they’re properly implemented by the service, passkeys are great.
+Passkeys are one of the best ways authenticate accounts — provided the app or service properly implements them.
 They’re secure, easy to use, and it’s tempting to think they will replace passwords and passphrases.
-Much the same goes for fingerprint scans and hardware keys.
-They do away with a lot of the hassle associated with authentication.
-However, dig a little deeper and you’ll see there’s still a case to be made for doing things the old-fashioned way.
+The same goes for fingerprint scans and hardware keys.
+They eliminate a lot of the hassle associated with authentication.
+However, dig a little deeper and there are still cases where old-fashioned passwords are useful.

-Most forms of passwordless authentication have some kind of issue stopping them from being a one-size-fits-all solution in the same way that passwords are.
-A good example is biometric login, which works great most of the time, but fails the moment your scanner breaks.
-This is one reason why you always set up a password or PIN before you scan a fingerprint; the more reliable tech acts as backup.
+Most forms of passwordless authentication have some issue stopping them from being a one-size-fits-all solution in the same way that passwords are.
+A good example is biometric logins, which work great — until your scanner breaks.
+This is one reason why you always set up a password or PIN before you scan a fingerprint.
+Passwords, the more reliable tech, act as a backup.

-Much the same goes for hardware keys: They work extremely well, but the moment you lose the key, you may be permanently locked out of your accounts unless you have a recovery password in place.
+The same goes for hardware keys.
+They work extremely well, as long as you have it.
+If you lose your key, you could be permanently locked out of your accounts unless you set up a recovery password.
 As a result, hardware keys are mostly used for two-factor authentication, when you need a second method on top of a password to prove your identity.

-Passkeys also have some issues that prevent them from becoming the default.
-Here is a breakdown.
+Passkeys have some issues that prevent them from becoming the default.
+Here are the most common:

 Not supported on most websites and apps

-First off, as a relatively new technology, passkeys aren’t supported by all sites and apps.
-While implementation is accelerating, passkey fans right now will often come away disappointed when trying to use passkey authentication.
-This situation will change, but we predict it will take years, mainly due to the tech being tough to implement.
+First, as a relatively new technology, passkeys aren’t supported by all sites and apps.
+While implementation is accelerating, passkey fans will often be disappointed when trying to use passkey authentication.
+This situation will change, but we predict it will take years, mainly due to the difficulty implementing the tech.

 Some issues with browsers

-While most major browsers (Google Chrome, Mozilla Firefox, Microsoft Edge) support passkeys, many smaller players don’t as yet, or only in a limited fashion.
-If you use Opera, Brave, or something even more exotic, passkeys aren’t a great option for you.
+While most major browsers (Google Chrome, Mozilla Firefox, Microsoft Edge) support passkeys, many smaller players either don’t or only support them in a limited fashion.
+If you use Opera, Brave, or something even more niche, passkeys aren’t always a great or even viable option.

 Cross-platform support issues